mwojnars/hypertag/docs/index.md

 sanitization and display.
-They can be used to verify the availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases at once.
+They can be used to verify the availability of particular elements of input data (keys in dictionaries, attributes of objects) and to easily create alternative paths of calculation that will handle multiple edge cases at once:

     | Price of Opel is {cars['opel']? or cars['audi'] * 0.8}

 In the above code, the price of Opel is not present in the dictionary, but thanks to the "optional" qualifier `?`, a KeyError is caught early, and a fallback is used to approximate the price from another entry.
-The output:
+The output is:

     Price of Opel is 64000.0

-With the "obligatory" qualifier `!` one can verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test:
+With the "obligatory" qualifier `!` one can verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for more verbose if-else tests:

     %display name='' price=0
         try  | Product "$name!" costs {price}!.